-If you're receiving unwanted calls after adding your phone number to a Google Ads campaign, it can might be because your call-only ad or call extension was shown on a generic keyword and the lead was not sufficiently qualified.
+If you're receiving unwanted calls after adding your phone number to a Google Ads campaign, it might be because your call-only ad or call asset is showing as a search result for a general keyword, and the lead was not sufficiently qualified.

-A home security provider bidding on the keyword “security” may see unwanted calls from ads as their call only ads and call extensions may show on searches for things like “social security” as well.
-Similarly, a home insurance provider targeting “insurance” may have their ads shown on searches from users looking for car insurance.
+A home security provider bidding on the keyword “security” may receive unwanted calls from ad searches such as “social security”.
+Similarly, a home insurance provider who targets the keyword “insurance” may receive unwanted calls from users looking for car insurance.

-If you are using an agency, you can reach out to them in order to adjust the targeting in your Google Ads campaign to reduce unwanted calls.
+If you are using an agency, reach out to them to adjust the targeting in your Google Ads campaign to reduce the number of unwanted calls.